First Home Guarantee (Formerly First Home Loan Deposit Scheme)

 • Stamp duty concessions.
 Many governments waive or discount stamp duty for first home buyers, removing one of the bigger property costs.

-• Family Home Guarantee.
-Under the Family Home Guarantee, eligible single parents can buy homes with 2% deposits and avoid LMI costs while borrowing the remaining 98%.
+• The Family Home Guarantee allows eligible single parents to buy homes with 2% deposits and avoid LMI costs while borrowing the remaining 98%.

 • The Regional Home Guarantee lets you buy or build a new home in regional Australia with a 5% deposit while avoiding LMI costs.